bhuviq/fintrack/README.md

-## FireFinTrack: Your Financial Companion
+## FinTrack: Your Financial Companion

-FireFinTrack is a comprehensive personal finance management application built with Next.js and powered by Firebase.
+FinTrack is a comprehensive personal finance management application built with Next.js and powered by Firebase.
 It provides a user-friendly interface to track your income, expenses, budgets, goals, and investments, helping you achieve financial clarity and control.

 **Key Features:**